-Another strategy is to work with a partner to allow customers to order direct instead of going through a third-party marketplace.
-Qdoba VP of Information Technology Eric Rosenzweig told Restaurant Dive that it's in the process of implementing mobile and online food ordering platform Olo for online orders directly through its website and app.
-After launch, diners will be able to place delivery orders — which will be fulfilled by current partners Uber Eats, DoorDash and Grubhub — without the customer ever engaging with those third-parties.
+Another strategy is to work with a partner to allow customers to order directly instead of going through a third-party marketplace.
+Qdoba VP of Information Technology Eric Rosenzweig told Restaurant Dive that it was in the process of implementing mobile and online food ordering platform Olo for online orders directly through its website and app.
+Diners can place delivery orders — which will be fulfilled by current partners Uber Eats, DoorDash and Grubhub — without the customer ever engaging with those third-parties.

 "You as the guest don’t know [who is completing the order] — you just click delivery and it shows up," he said.
 "We went to Olo because we wanted to have integration with third-parties so that the customer could be ours. … We need to make our experience so frictionless ... that there's not a need to go to DoorDash."